Judge orders White House to immediately return CNN’s Jim Acosta's press pass

-WASHINGTON — A federal judge on Friday ordered the Trump administration to immediately return the White House press credentials of CNN reporter Jim Acosta.
+WASHINGTON — A federal judge ordered the Trump administration on Friday to immediately return the White House press credentials of CNN reporter Jim Acosta, saying Acosta suffered "irreparable harm" from the decision to bar him.

-U.S. District Court Judge Timothy Kelly, an appointee of President Donald Trump, announced his decision following a hearing in Washington.
+U.S. District Court Judge Timothy Kelly, an appointee of President Donald Trump, announced his decision following a hearing.
 The judge said Acosta's credentials would be returned immediately and reactivated to allow him access to the White House.

-"This is a great day for the First Amendment and for journalism," said Theodore Boutrous, an attorney representing CNN.

-Acosta also made a brief statement, thanking the judge and his press colleagues for their support.
-"Let's get back to work," said Acosta.

-CNN had asked the judge to force the White House to immediately hand back the credentials that give Acosta, CNN's chief White House correspondent, access to the White House complex for press briefings and other events.
-CNN asked for Acosta's credentials restored while a lawsuit over his credentials' revocation goes forward.
+CNN had asked the judge to force the White House to return the credentials that give Acosta, CNN's chief White House correspondent, access to the White House complex for press briefings and other events.

+The judge granted CNN's request for a temporary restraining order.
+A lawsuit that CNN brought against the Trump administration over the issue is continuing.

 The White House revoked Acosta's credentials after he and Trump tangled during a press conference last week.